 Using rock mulch is a great strategy for maintaining your water-prone landscape with less effort and long-term cost.

-Rock naturally absorbs and holds heat from the sunlight, thereby warming the soil underneath.
-Although this characteristic may help encourage plant growth in early spring, it can also make the soil too hot and parched for some plants during the summer.
+Stone mulch naturally absorbs and holds heat from the sunlight, thereby warming the soil underneath.
+According the garden experts at Gardens Alive, this characteristic may help encourage plant growth in early spring, when the sun’s ray are starting to warm up but the ground is still chilly.

 - Trumpet Vines

 Landscape rocks are ideal for recreating these plants’ native habitat, helping them thrive with less work on your part.